0xblank/linux_install/README.md

 > The docker and the build things are just here for testing purposes.

 This projet was inspired by [exegol](https://github.com/ThePorgs/Exegol).
-Go check it out !
+Awesome project, go check it out !

 ##  How to use